 - Make a referral to LA children's social care;

-- Make a referral to the lead professional, if the case is open and there is one;
+- Make a referral to the lead practitioner, if the case is open and there is one;

-- Make a referral to a specialist agency or professional e.g. educational psychology or a speech and language therapist;
+- Make a referral to a specialist agency or practitioner e.g. educational psychology or a speech and language therapist;

 - Undertake an assessment.